Motorola Moto G

 While I like the Lumia 520, and the Lumia Black update adds some nice touches, I still don't think it has the ability to unseat the Moto G as the reigning phone of the budget market.

 Rather than going up against the Motorola Moto G, a much closer comparison can be made against Nokia's mid-market handset.

 It has also dropped in price by quite a lot, and can be had for as little as £80.98, making it only slightly more expensive than the Lumia 520.
 It's certainly worth the additional outlay considering there are a couple of extra features that have been passed over for the Lumia 520.

 The Lumia 625 has 4G support as standard.
 That might not be much of a selling point at the moment, but it becomes more important as 4G increases its uptake.

 However, you might be surprised to learn that although the 625 boasts a larger 4.7-inch screen, it still only supports the same 800 x 480 resolution as the Lumia 520.
 This means that while it's better for tapping out texts and emails, it's not necessarily crisper when it comes to watching media.

 The design remains colourfully Lumia, but Nokia has curved the corners on the 625.
 The slightly larger chassis hasn't led Nokia to increase the storage and it boasts the same 8GB native option as the Lumia 520.

 It comes down to value, and whether you plan on using 4G, when deciding between these two.
-But for our money, the Lumia 520 nudges it.
+But for my money, the Lumia 520 nudges it.
 The Lumia 520 has all the core features of the 625 (they have the same RAM also) but remains more wallet-friendly.